USFCS-Fall2023/assignment-5-hmms-bayesian-networks-and-decisions-yaominzh/readme_answersheet.md

 ## 1.3 Now suppose that we can use a satellite to find out whether the terrain in route 3 is smooth.
 Is this helpful?
 What is the value of this information?
 Expressed differently, how long are we willing to wait for this information from the satellite?

+Yes, it is helpful.
+If the terrain is smooth, then the expected time is 3.1/5 = 0.62.
+If the terrain is not smooth, then the expected time is 3.1/3 * (0.5/0.6) + 3.1/2 * (0.1/0.6) = 1.12

+By calculation 1.12-0.62 = 0.5, so we are willing to wait for 0.5 hours for this information from the satellite.

 ## 1.4 Now put this problem into ChatGPT.
 Is it able to solve it correctly?
 If not, where does it make mistakes?

 For 1.1 not correct.
-The main reason is it messed up all the calculations.
+The main reason is it messed up all the calculations, but it did give a good answer structure.

 For 1.2, it got the right answer.
 While for this step, I fed GPT with my 1.1 answer, and the calculation is simple.

-For 1.3, it just beat around the bush and didn't give a clear answer, like it just gave a long talk about Time Savings, Cost of Delay, Reliability of Satellite Data, Resource Availability.
+For 1.3, at first, it just beat around the bush and didn't give a clear answer, like it just gave a long talk about Time Savings, Cost of Delay, Reliability of Satellite Data, Resource Availability.

 #  Part 4